 If your vehicle is 10 years or older or worth less than $4,000, consider dropping your collision coverage.
 This coverage is designed to protect the physical integrity of your vehicle, but if it isn't worth much you could be paying for coverage you do not need.
 You can determine the value of your vehicle by using Kelley Blue Book.
 If it's determined you do not need your collision coverage, considering keeping your uninsured/underinsured motorist coverage.
 This will cover any property damage done to your vehicle after an accident with an uninsured driver — for example a hit and run.
 Furthermore, you should also keep your comprehensive coverage to prevent weather, animal, and theft-related damage to your vehicle.

 If you own a home or are renting, you can save money on your auto insurance by bundling your policies.

 Many discounts will be automatically added to your policy based on the VIN of your vehicle or your driving history.
 However, there are some you need to look or apply for in order to qualify.
 Below are some highlights.

 Telematics, or usage-based insurance providers, use the way you drive in order to determine your premium.
 Here, your driving habits can earn you a discount on your premium.
-By avoiding harsh braking, high acceleration speeds, and late night drives, you can save on your auto insurance policy.
-Below are the advertised savings by company.
+By avoiding harsh braking, high acceleration speeds, and late-night drives, you can save on your auto insurance policy.
+Below are the advertised savings by insurance company.

 The absolute best thing you can do is shop around.
 Although your rate does decrease after you turn 25, only one company will offer you the lowest rate.
 Enter your information below to see comparison quotes from local and national insurance companies based on your driving record, vehicle, and age.